bb-dsa/beast/doc_visualized/README.md

 (which is the most time-consuming thing to generate).
 To do this, simply run:

  * ./non-traced-build.sh

 in lieu of run-all.sh.
 The technique for doing partial builds still applies to this build script as well.

+# Running a build with visualizations for stage one only (one master script)
+As a compromise, you can run a build that includes everything but the stage-two visualization (which is the most time-consuming thing to generate).
+To do this, simply run:

+ * ./stage1-trace-only.sh

+in lieu of run-all.sh.
+The technique for doing partial builds still applies to this build script as well.